isabella232/search-promote.en-1/help/c-about-linguistics-menu/c-about-query-expansion-overrides.md

 >[!NOTE]
 >
->This feature is not enabled in Search&Promote, by default.
+>This feature is not enabled in Search&amp;Promote, by default.
 Contact Technical Support to activate the feature for your use.
 After the Query Expansion Overrides feature is enabled, you must "turn it on" in the user interface.

 **How a Query Expansion Override works**